Manuel de Sandoval: Administration of Texas

 In early 1734, following his services to Coahuila, he was chosen as governor of Texas by the Viceroy.
-This appointment was because both the viceroy's confidence in him and that his military capabilities would enable him to repress the Apaches, who were raiding San Fernando de Bexar (modern San Antonio, Texas).
+This appointment was because of both the viceroy's confidence in him and that his military capabilities would enable him to repress the Apaches, who were raiding San Fernando de Bexar (modern San Antonio, Texas).

 During his administration, he lived mainly in Bexar.
-This was slightly unusual as Los Adaes was he provincial capital of Texas at the time.
+This was slightly unusual as Los Adaes was the provincial capital of Texas at the time.
 He promoted a war against the Apaches to repress them and helped settlers from the Canary Islands, who had emigrated to Bexar in 1731.
-In addition, he was "to keep an eye on the French" to inform the viceroy if he perceived that they were transferring some of their presidios to Texas However, Sandoval neglected Los Adaes, whose soldiers did not receive their monthly pay and whose fort suffered damage that needed to be repaired.
-In addition, at the end of 1735 the population of Los Adaes suffered a major famine due to the poor corn harvest that year, with many people falling ill and dying.
+In addition, he was "to keep an eye on the French" to inform the viceroy if he perceived that they were transferring some of their presidios to Texas.
+However, Sandoval neglected Los Adaes, whose soldiers did not receive their monthly pay and whose fort suffered damage that needed to be repaired.
+In addition, at the end of 1735, the population of Los Adaes suffered a major famine due to the poor corn harvest that year, with many people falling ill and dying.
 On the other hand, the poverty of the population of the presidio was such that the soldiers of the region wore leather clothing, particularly deer, while women and children lacked of clothing, which led a revolt at the presidio.
 So, Lieutenant Governor Jose Gonzales (appointed by Sandoval for administer Los Adaes) wrote the governor about the above-mentioned problems to that he solve them and repress the revolt.